AndrinoC/EDOPro-HD-Cards/README.md

 If you run the program and read the instructions you should be fine.

 But for short:
+- Select the amount of workers to be used based on your CPU cores.

 - Insert the name of your deck (without the `.ydk` extension) when asked to download all the images of the cards in it.